Numerical shape optimization of the Canham-Helfrich-Evans bending energy: Curvature computation

 For an affine triangulation $\T_{h,1}$ the discrete outer normal vector $\nubf$ is constant on each facet of $\T_{h,1}$ (i.e., piecewise constant) and thus, $\partial^{\Surf}\bnu|_T=0$ for all $T\in \T_{h,1}$.
 Moreover the normal vector may jump over the interfaces, see Figure \ref{fig:nv_jump}.
 Hence, the shape operator, which we refer to as discrete shape operator, can at best be a distribution and will be defined below.
 Our definition is also motivated by discrete differential geometry, e.g. \cite{GGRZ06}, where the angle is also used as part of the curvature computation.

-To illustrate the idea we start with an affine curve in two dimensions and without loss of generality consider two line segments and one point $\bP=(0,0)$, where the normal vector jumps with angle $\alpha>0$ as depicted in Figure~\ref{fig:constr_approx} (a).
+To illustrate the idea we start with a polygon curve in two dimensions and without loss of generality consider two line segments, denoted by $\hat{T}_L$ and $\hat{T}_R$, and one point $\bP=(0,0)$, where the normal vector jumps with angle $\alpha>0$ as depicted in Figure~\ref{fig:constr_approx} (a).
 Our goal is to derive an approximation of the curvature formula at the point $\bP$.
-To this end, we construct a family of $C^1$-smooth approximation of the curve parameterized by $\varepsilon>0$.
-Starting with an $\varepsilon$-circle centered at $\bP$, we define the unique circle that goes through the same intersection points with the curve as the $\varepsilon$-circle and cuts it in a 90 degree angle, see Figure \ref{fig:constr_approx} (b).
-This circle with radius $r_{\varepsilon}=\varepsilon\frac{1+\cos(\alpha)}{\sin(\alpha)}$ and midpoint $\bm{M}_{\varepsilon}=(\varepsilon,-r_{\varepsilon})$ is then used as $C^1$-approximation of the junction, Figure \ref{fig:constr_approx} (c).
-Thus, we can define the continuous and piecewise smooth approximated normal vector $\nubf_{\varepsilon}:\T_{\varepsilon}\to\mathbb{S}^1$
+To this end, we construct a family of $C^1$-smooth approximation of the curve parameterized by $\varepsilon>0$ sufficiently small depending on the triangulation.
+Starting with an $\varepsilon$-circle centered at $\bP$, we define the unique circle that goes through the same intersection points with the curve as the $\varepsilon$-circle and intersects it in a 90 degree angle, see Figure \ref{fig:constr_approx} (b).
+This circle with radius $r_{\varepsilon}=\varepsilon\frac{1+\cos(\alpha)}{\sin(\alpha)}$ and midpoint $\bm{M}_{\varepsilon}=(\varepsilon,-r_{\varepsilon})$ is then used as $C^1$-approximation of the junction.
+To be precise, the resulting curve $\T_{\varepsilon}$ consists of the remaining line segment parts $T_L$ and $T_R$ together with the connecting circle segment $T_{\varepsilon}$, Figure \ref{fig:constr_approx} (c).
+Thus, we can define the continuous and piecewise smooth approximated normal vector $\nubf_{\varepsilon}:\T_{\varepsilon}\to\mathbb{S}^1$ by